 Was the loved one a member of a national model railway club or collectors association ?
-Some of them like the Gauge O Guild offer an executors service, disposing of them in a professional way to gain maximum benefit to the family.
+Some of them offer an executors service, disposing of them in a professional way to gain maximum benefit to the family.

 Complete layouts are particularly difficult to dispose of, even when well known.
 Take some photographs and list the layout’s size and the scale its built to.
 Unless the layout was built for exhibition purposes, the major difficulty is in removing it from its current home-particularly when located in a loft.
 Often the work of removing the layout can partially destroy it, unless carried out very carefully.
 In the event of the builder being a former member of a local model railway club, or having friends who assisted in building or operating the layout, approach them first to see if they can help in dismantling and in seeking buyers within the club or from other local modellers or amongst themselves.

 Modellers often have large collections of books and magazines about model and prototype railways.
 Again there are specialist booksellers and auctioneers as well, who can dispose of these.
-There are a number of reputable magazine dealers.
+There are a number of reputable magazine dealers, but the interest in secondhand print magazines is on the decline due to the storage space required and the introduction of electronic versions.
 Some major model railway clubs may be interested in receiving them, but most clubs have little or no storage space for such items.

 Be prepared for your loved ones prized collection to be worth a lot less or a lot more than you thought!
 It is all related to the state of the collectors market, whether the items are collectable and who turns up to the auction.

 You of course don’t have to sell all or any of your loved ones collection.
 Keeping a treasured item in a display case is a nice way to remember the fun the owner had with this hobby of model railways..